 If you want to explore Crete’s beautiful islands, but you don’t want to get caught up in all the tourism that goes on here, thus looking for a more genuine and authentic experience, then choose the Small Cyclades.

-Consisting of four main islands just off the coast of Naxos, if you’re into a little island-hopping adventure, then this is the adventure and hidden gem for you.
+Consisting of four main islands just off the coast of Naxos, if you’re into a little island-hopping adventure, then this is the adventure and a hidden gem for you.

 You’ll find all the Greek standards: White sand beaches, gorgeous crystal-blue oceans, whitewashed rural villages and towns, and stunning natural scenery, all in a smaller, more convenient size.